aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-steps.md

 clicked on the raw button and copied the raw text into the `_layouts/default.html` file

+> If you chose a different theme then replace `cayman` in the above link with your theme name.
+All the themes for GitHub pages are located at `https://github.com/pages-themes`

 Next, in the `_layouts/default.html` file, I replaced the content inside the `<body>` tags with:

 ```html